A little about me…

 I owe substantial gratitude to lonesome, quiet, and vulnerable time spent in nature in the formation of my character.

 As I’ve passionately grown, I’ve come to observe the distance between many communities and cultures from the magnanimity of nature.
-Interacting with the outdoors in my many physical pursuits, such as biking, surfing, kayaking, skiing, and rock climbing, has made clear the privilege and power of access to wild spaces.
+As a seasonal river guide and lover of outdoor sports, I have been exposed to integral moments of awe, making clear the privilege and power of access to wild spaces.

 I believe that a reciprocal relationship with non-human space is widely overlooked, but vital to many aspects of well-being for both people and land.

 Through my artwork and creation, my efforts go toward giving back to the people and places which inspire me in the first place.
-Currently, I am working on my first book, featuring a graphically inspired confluence of my artwork and poetry.
-I am hoping to use visuals to words as a way to inspire connection to beauty; and hopefully encourage a gravitation for personal empowerment and awe for natural places.
+Currently, I am working on my first book, featuring a graphically-laced confluence of my artwork and poetry.
+I am hoping to use visuals to words as a way to evoke phenomenological capacity for beauty and wonder; and hopefully encourage a gravitation for personal empowerment and awe for natural places.
 Through my work, I am representing my belief that

 preservation of our human relationship with beauty is the foundation to conservation.